aramis-lab/MICCAI-educational-challenge-2020/intro.md

-# MRI Classification with DL
+# MRI Classification

-This tutorial will show necessary steps to succesfully run classificaiton of T1 MRI using [Clinica](http://www.clinica.run) and [clinicadl](https://github.com/aramis-lab/ad-dl).
+This tutorial shows the  necessary steps to succesfully run automatic T1 MRI classification of T1 MRI using [Clinica](http://www.clinica.run) and [clinicadl](https://github.com/aramis-lab/ad-dl).

-This Jupyter Book is divided in five sections:
+To achieve this, this Jupyter Book is divided into the following sections:

-- Getting the database and short description of its content.
+- Generating a test database.

 - Preprocessing the data with the `clinica T1_Linear` pipeline.

 - Prepare T1 MRI images for Deep Learning models.

 - Classify T1 MRI using precomputed CNN models and **clinicadl**.

 - Train your own CNN models (optional).